airportyh/fun-lang/README.md

 ## Todo (Time Travel Debugger)

 * debugger rendering - consider building a more sophisticated layout framework to solve some space problems
-* debugger rendering - consider building a UI framework to handle panels, scrolling, updating, erasing past content, etc
+* debugger rendering - consider building a UI framework to handle panels, scrolling, updating, erasing past content, overflows, etc
 * separate $recordLine from the state modification runtime functions?
 * print to work for arrays and dicts
 * optimize history file size by using more structure sharing or maybe compression mechanisms